lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/googlenet.md

 ## Modelo GoogLeNet

-As shown in :numref:`fig_inception_full`, GoogLeNet uses a stack of a total of 9 inception blocks and global average pooling to generate its estimates.
-Maximum pooling between inception blocks reduces the dimensionality.
-The first module is similar to AlexNet and LeNet.
-The stack of blocks is inherited from VGG and the global average pooling avoids a stack of fully-connected layers at the end.

 Conforme mostrado em :numref:`fig_inception_full`, GoogLeNet usa uma pilha de um total de 9 blocos iniciais e pooling médio global para gerar suas estimativas.
 O agrupamento máximo entre os blocos de iniciação reduz a dimensionalidade.